November 29, 2019 (updated September 24, 2020)

 7. Create a file like this one, lessons.doc, for lessons you’ve learned or advice you might give, including mistakes you’ve made.
 I am very busy, but it is important to learn from experience and I will forget useful little things later.

 8. One example of a mistake is that I did not make it a top priority to reply to the Provost’s false attribution to me of three or so political opinions in her memo.
-I let the evening go by, and only started addressing it the next morning, and still have not finished my counter-memo as of mid-afternoon, though I posted the most important part.
+I let the evening go by, and only started addressing it the next morning.
+Things move much faster even than in litigation.
+You don't measure deadlines in days but in hours.

 9. Be prepared to make your own videos, professional TV quality, with questions the stations would like to hear about.

 10. Figure out how to get help.
-What can other people do for you? (e.g. let you know of articles, blogposts)
+What can other people do for you? (e.g. let you know of articles and blogposts, draft replies to emails, write to politicians) Think: "If someone asks me how they can help, what will I tell them do, specifically?"

 11. Have telephone voice recording software installed, if you are in a state where recording without notice is legal.
 In any case, tell reporters you are recording.
-I should do that even if it is off the record, so I can prove they knew it was off the record, and in caes they claim I said something I didn't.
+Do that even if it is off the record, so you can prove they knew it was off the record, and in case they claim you said something you didn't.
 This is more of a danger with low-level reporters (e.g. college students) probably, but I don't know.
 Reporter quality varies tremendously.

 12. Keep a list of encouraging emails, comments, tweets, and so forth.
 Look at it every once in a while, and show it to the public too (without identifying information that might compromise your supporters) to show how numerous and reasonable your supporters are.

 13. Some of your friends and colleagues will wonder if you're crazy and will think you very foolish to poke your head up and expose yourself as a target.
 Write up an explanation for them, to send, or, better for ordinary non-reading people, so you will know what to say to them.
+A video or audio version should also be available, since many people effectively illiterate-- if it's written, they'll skip it.
 I didn't do that in advance, or yet, because I think that is something that can wait.
 But it's something that can be done in advance if you think this will happen to you someday, as I've been thinking for a long time (wokefolk will find one thing or another that you say or write, and you can't know in advance what will trigger them).

 14. Let people help you.
 It's like when there's a death in the family: everybody wants to be helpful, but they don't know what to do.
 Don't worry about wasting their time.
 They will feel better if they can help out in any way whatsoever.
 Don't be too proud to ask for help, and don't think you are imposing on them.
 This is hard for me personally.